 If you know about dogs, then you probably know what fleas are.
 You surely know that you don't want to see fleas in your home, on yourself, or on your dog.
 However, these parasites are more than just a nuisance.

 Fleas pose a significant health risk to dogs and other animals, including humans.
-These tiny external parasites feed on the blood of mammals, and their bites can lead to major health issues.
+These tiny external parasites feed on the blood of animals, and their bites can lead to health problems.

 About the Flea